canonical/microcloud/doc/tutorial/multi-member.md

 (tutorial-multi-next)=
 ## Next steps

 Now that your MicroCloud is up and running, you can start using it!
-If you're already familiar with LXD, see {ref}`howto-commands` for a reference of the most common commands.
+If you're already familiar with LXD, see {ref}`ref-commands` for a reference of the most common commands.

 If you're new to LXD, check out the {ref}`LXD tutorial <lxd:tutorial-first-steps>` to familiarize yourself with what you can do in LXD.
 It guides you through common initial operations in LXD, using either the CLI or a web-based graphical UI.
 Skip the first section about installing and initializing LXD, because LXD is already operational as part of your MicroCloud setup.